 Mind Your Keys

 It’s very easy to lose your keys.
 In fact, too easy.
 For professional thieves, it is far simpler to come by the keys to your car rather than to try to defeat your car’s security system.
 And because all it takes it a key fob to open your doors, pop your trunk or cause your car to “chirp”, it is also very easy for thieves to find out which car belongs to the key they just found.
 As such, it’s smart to do your best to not leave your garage door opener and documents indicating your home address in your vehicle.

 In this era of electronic security, which is at the core of your engine immobilization system, there are also technologically savvy thieves who can “clone” your key or key fob if they gain physical access to your keys or to the onboard engine diagnostic port within the car itself.
 If you know you insure a car that has a particularly high risk for theft, either for attempted illegal exportation or for the value of its parts, take common sense measures to protect access to your engine immobilization system.
 If you lose your car keys in a public place, have your system “recoded” to a new key from the dealership as soon as it can be managed.

-For personal representation and excellent car insurance coverage in Alberta for your individual vehicle or commercial fleet, try a quote from the experienced brokers at Bow Valley Insurance.
+For personal representation and excellent car insurance coverage for your individual vehicle or commercial fleet, try a quote from the experienced brokers at Bow Valley Insurance.